How to Choose the Best Card Stock for Card Games (GSM, Core, and Finish)

 That is not where the real decision is.

-If you need a deeper explanation of how GSM affects stack height and packing constraints, see playing card gsm guide in production.
+If you need a deeper explanation of how GSM affects stack height and packing constraints, see our detailed breakdown of playing card gsm guide in production.

 Why 300gsm Keeps Showing Up